Polar Coding for Non-Stationary Channels: Introduction

-In this paper we show how a fast polarization is possible for an arbitrary sequence of non-stationary BMS channels.
+In this paper, we provide a precise notion of \textit{fast} polarization, from a finite-length analysis perspective, that can be used in both stationary and non-stationary set-ups.
+Then we demonstrate a \emph{fast} polarization scheme for an arbitrary sequence of non-stationary BMS channels.
 To this end we modify Ar{\i}kan's channel polarization transform as the polarization process evolves.
 Certain permutations are applied to each sub-block of bit-channels at each polarization level before channel combining operations are applied.
-Also, the channel combining operations are skipped whenever it can not be guaranteed they improve a certain measure of polarization.
-The \emph{speed of polarization} is defined and bounds on the speed of the resulting polarization process are derived which show a fast polarization.
-Furthermore, a two stage polarization process is shown which results in construction of polar coding schemes that perform arbitrarily close to the average capacity of the channels.
+Also, the channel combining operations are skipped whenever it can not be guaranteed they improve a certain metric for polarization.
+The \emph{speed of polarization} is defined and bounds on the speed of the resulting polarization process are derived which show a \textit{fast} polarization.
+Furthermore, a two stage polarization process is shown which results in constructions of polar coding schemes that perform arbitrarily close to the average capacity of the channels.
 In particular, given $N = 2^n$ and $P_e > 0$, we construct a polar code of length $N$ with the gap to the average capacity $\epsilon$ and the probability of block error upper bounded by $P_e$ such that $N \leq \kappa / \epsilon^\mu$, where $\mu$ is a constant and $\kappa$ is a constant that depends on $\mu$ and $P_e$.
-Furthermore, a numerical upper bound on the parameter $\mu$ is established.
-As a result, as the length of the constructed polar code grows large, we achieve the limit of the average capacities, assuming that the limit exists.
+Furthermore, a numerical upper bound on the parameter $\mu$ is established that is: $\mu \leq 7.34$ for non-stationary binary erasure channels and $\mu \leq 8.54$ for general non-stationary BMS channels.
+It is also shown that the encoding and decoding complexities of the constructed polar code preserve $O(N \log N)$ complexity of Ar{\i}kan's polar codes by adapting Ar{\i}kan's decoding trellis for successive cancellation decoding of polar codes.
+In an asymptotic sense, as the length of the proposed polar codes grows large, we achieve the limit of the average capacities, assuming that the limit exists.